SadeSiddiqui/SEB-project-2/README.md

 - Future Enhancements
 - Installation
 - Usuage
-- Configuration
+- Technologies Used
-- Examples
+- Contributions/Developement Status
-- Contributing
+- Code Examples/Explaination of Key Sections
-- License
+- License and Acknowledgements
-- Contact
+- Contact Information

 ## Introduction
 Future FurBaby is a two-page frontend application that tailored to cat enthusiast to browse through multiple cat breeds.
 This application has leverages a third-party API to access and display information about a varity of cat breeds, it then displays this on frontend is a visually appleasing and user-friendly display and it also leverages responsive design on the frontend, specifically in the styles.css file, to display this application on mobile as well.